Excellent-Mashengete/managementSystem/README.md

-# HR Management System
+# Employee Record System
-HR Management system is a platform  created by for keeping records of employees in a company
+Employee Record System is a platform  created by for keeping records of employees in a company

 backend third-party packages installed using npm i: bcrypt, body-parser, cors, dotenv, express, jsonwebtoken, jwt-decode, nodemailer, rand-token, pg